Xylooligosaccharides (XOS)

 Xylooligosaccharides (XOS) are short-chain prebiotic carbohydrates produced from plant arabinoxylan sources such as corn cobs, wheat bran, or birch wood, typically containing 2-7 xylose units linked by beta-1,4 bonds.
 XOS are fermented preferentially by Bifidobacterium species in the colon, increasing bifidobacterial counts at very low effective doses — often as little as 1-2 grams per day — compared with many other prebiotics.
 Randomized controlled trials in healthy adults have shown that daily XOS supplementation can increase fecal bifidobacteria, modulate selected immune markers, and improve aspects of bowel function with generally good tolerability.
 XOS is widely used in functional foods, prebiotic blends, and gut-health supplements.

-Active Compound Beta-1,4-linked xylose oligomers with 2-7 xylose units (xylobiose, xylotriose, xylotetraose, etc.), often with some arabinose side groups depending on plant source.
+Active Compound Beta-1,4-linked xylose oligomers with 2-7 xylose units (xylobiose, xylotriose, xylotetraose, etc.), often with some arabinose side groups.

 Benefits